Terms and Conditions

 A. Contract Terms

-Improve International Ltd. and 5M Enterprises Ltd. and its Affiliates (hereinafter “We”, “Our”, “Ourselves” and “Us”) agree to provide the Services, as defined below, to a Delegate (also referred to as “You”) or its agent, under the following Terms and Conditions.
-By accepting this Agreement, either by clicking a box indicating your acceptance or by executing an order form that references this Agreement, or by using or accessing 5M Enterprises Inc. training material, and/or requesting or utilising our Services, you are deemed to have accepted these Terms and Conditions and are bound by them.
+Improve International Inc. and its Affiliates (hereinafter “We”, “Our”, “Ourselves” and “Us”) agree to provide the Services, as defined below, to a Delegate (also referred to as “You”) or its agent, under the following Terms and Conditions.
+By accepting this Agreement, either by clicking a box indicating your acceptance or by executing an order form that references this Agreement, or by using or accessing Improve International Inc. training material, and/or requesting or utilising our Services, you are deemed to have accepted these Terms and Conditions and are bound by them.
 These Terms and Conditions together with the registration form constitute the entire agreement between us and you and must be read together with any other documents explicitly agreed to be part of this Agreement.
 Any other terms and conditions, express or implied by statute or otherwise, are excluded to the fullest extent permitted by law unless their inclusion is expressly agreed in writing by us.

 In these terms and conditions unless the context otherwise requires: